Mmahi01/online-course-management-system/README.md

 # online-course-management-system
 Role-based online course management system using C# and SQL Server.

-Certainly!
-Here's a polished, detailed description based on your content that you can put into your README file or GitHub project description section:

----

 # Online Course Management System (OCMS)

 ## Introduction